w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 2021-06-17 03:07:10 Listening for new connections on 127.0.0.1:9944.
 ```

-:::note Example of node sync
+:::info Example of node sync

 ```
 2021-06-17 03:07:39 🔍 Discovered new external address for our node: /ip4/10.26.16.1/tcp/30333/ws/p2p/12D3KooWLtXFWf1oGrnxMGmPKPW54xWCHAXHbFh4Eap6KXmxoi9u